elitejake/Moby-Project/README.md

 ## Acknowledgements
 If you found this resource useful, consider donating to these people/organizations:
-- To **Grady Ward**, for creating these awesome lists and placing them on public-domain.
+- To **Grady Ward**, for creating this awesome lexical resource and placing it on public-domain.
 - To **Internet Archive**, for preserving the internet, including preserving the  Moby Project's original files.
 - To **Project Gutenberg**, for hosting public-domain eBooks.
 - To **Wikipedia** (and it's volunteers), for providing information about the Moby Project.